Vera Scantlebury Brown

-Vera Scantlebury Brown OBE (7 August 1889 – 14 July 1946) was an Australian medical practitioner and pediatrician in Victoria, Australia.
+Vera Scantlebury Brown OBE MBBS MD (7 August 1889 – 14 July 1946) was an Australian medical practitioner and pediatrician in Victoria, Australia.

 Early life and education

 Vera Scantlebury was born in Linton, Victoria, 7 August 1889.
 Her parents were George James and Catherine Millington (née Baynes) Scantlebury.
 She was educated at Toorak College before entering medical school at the University of Melbourne.
-She graduated Bachelor of Medicine (MB) in 1914.
+She graduated Bachelor of Medicine and Bachelor of Surgery (MBBS) in 1914.

 Career

-She became resident medical officer at the Melbourne Hospital.
-"Dr. Vera", as she was commonly known, then moved to the Children's Hospital in 1915, where she was appointed senior medical officer before leaving for England in 1917.
-In England she was attached to the Endell Street Military Hospital.
+Scantlebury Brown became resident medical officer at the Melbourne Hospital.
+"Dr Vera", as she was commonly known, then moved to the Children's Hospital in 1915, where she was appointed senior medical officer. before leaving for England in 1917 to join the Royal Army Medical Corps where she reached the rank of Lieutenant, and was attached to the Endell Street Military Hospital as an assistant surgeon to Louisa Garrett Anderson.

-She returned to Victoria in 1919 and worked in a variety of honorary positions including: honorary anaesthetist at the Women's Hospital (1920–1922), honorary clinical assistant at the Children's Hospital (1920–1924), honorary physician/surgeon at the Queen Victoria Hospital (1920–1926) and medical inspector at the Church of England Girls' Grammar School (1920–1946).
-Dr. Vera also was associated with the Victorian Baby Health Centres Association and the Free Kindergarten Union of Victoria.
+Scantlebury Brown returned to Victoria in 1919 and worked in a variety of honorary positions including an honorary anaesthetist at the Women's Hospital, and honorary clinical assistant at the Children's Hospital, an honorary physician/surgeon at the Queen Victoria Hospital, and a medical inspector at the Church of England Girls' Grammar School.
+Scantlebury Brown was also associated with the Victorian Baby Health Centres Association and the Free Kindergarten Union of Victoria.

-In 1921, Dr. Vera was appointed part-time medical officer in charge of the city baby health centres and in 1924 she became a doctor of medicine.
-In 1925, together with Dr. Henrietta Main, she was sent by the Victorian Government to conduct a survey of the welfare of women and children in New Zealand and Victoria.
-Their report led to the establishment of the Infant Welfare Division in the Department of Public Health.
+In 1921, Scantlebury Brown was appointed part-time medical officer in charge of the city baby health centres and in 1924 she became a doctor of medicine.
+In 1925, together with Henrietta Main, a doctor from England who had come to Australia to research child welfare work and methods with Truby King, she was sent by the Victorian Government to conduct a survey of the welfare of women and children in New Zealand and Victoria.
+Scantlebury Brown and Main's report led to the establishment of the Infant Welfare Division in the Department of Public Health.